You want smart political talk without the meltdowns?

 He wasn't trying to get school choice for every poor child in the country.

-I mean, you look at uh Trump's goals, they're much bigger than Reagan's, and that means that an entire team, uh one one of my uh thoughts is that he has to take this this cabinet of winners which he's assembling and turn it into um a team so that they uh they're they are totally committed to working with each other.
+And that means that an entire team, one of my thoughts is he has to take this cabinet of winners, which he's assembling, and turn it into a team so that they are totally committed to working with each other because they're going to come under so much pressure.

-The first day they walk into their cabinet offices, virtually every um civil servant who reports to them will have voted for Obama and voted for Hillary.
+The first day they walk into their cabinet offices, virtually every civil servant who reports to them will have voted for Obama and voted for Hillary.

 And that's what they're surrounded by.

-Uh they're gonna get people who don't believe in what they're doing.
+They're going to get people who don't believe in what they're doing.

-Well, sure, look, we need to understand the left is engaged in a permanent war against us.
+Look, we need to understand the left is engaged in a permanent war against us.

-Just you just go through item after item after item.
+You just go through item after item after item.

 And no one should forget this is the capital city of the other team.